searls/rubbycop/manual/configuration.md

 rather than an options hash can help make your code shorter and more expressive... _unless_ it must run on Ruby 1.9.

-If `.ruby-version` exists in the directory RuboCop is invoked in, RuboCop will use the version specified by it.
-Otherwise, users may let RuboCop know the oldest version of Ruby which your project supports with:
+If `.ruby-version` exists in the directory RubbyCop is invoked in, RubbyCop will use the version specified by it.
+Otherwise, users may let RubbyCop know the oldest version of Ruby which your project supports with:

 ```yaml